LagowiecDev/WinCS/README.md

+Sure!
+Here’s the updated documentation with the installation section included:

+---

 ### WinCS: C# Bindings for Windows API

 **Overview:**
 WinCS is a straightforward C# bindings library that provides direct access to essential Windows API functions from `user32.dll`, `kernel32.dll`, and other key Windows libraries.
-Designed for developers who want raw, unwrapped access to the native Windows functions, WinCS allows for efficient interaction with the Windows operating system.
+Designed for developers seeking raw, unwrapped access to native Windows functions, WinCS enables efficient interaction with the Windows operating system.

 **Key Features:**